airtap/browser-manifest/README.md

 An optional object describing (airtap) features that a browser wants, by the following optional properties:

 - `tunnel` (boolean): browser needs a tunnel to connect to local test server
-- `loopback` (boolean): browser needs a hostname other than `localhost` in order to route 127.0.0.1 traffic through a tunnel.
+- `loopback` (boolean): browser needs a hostname other than `localhost` in order to route 127.0.0.1 traffic through a tunnel
+- `secureEnv` (boolean): browser needs secure environment variables in CI (and is consequently not available on pull requests from forks).

 #### `supports`

 An optional object describing features supported by a browser, by the following optional properties:

 - `headless` (boolean): browser can be configured to be headless (TBD: is this distinct from a root `headless` property that would indicate that the browser is always or never headless?)
+- `concurrency` (boolean, default true): browser can be executed concurrently with others (or other versions of itself)

 #### `options`